A new set of tools for goodness-of-fit validation: The case of a simple null hypothesis

-Taking $\alpha=0.05$ and $n=100$, we investigated $\mathcal{P}_{R(\alpha)}$ with $S(n)=6$ and computed $m(n,\alpha)=3.30$ and $a(n,\alpha)=3.31$ (see Appendix B for some practical considerations regarding these choices and values).
+Taking $\alpha=0.05$ and $n=100$, we investigated $\mathcal{P}_{R(\alpha)}$ with $S(n)=6$ and computed $m(n,\alpha)=3.30$ and $a(n,\alpha)=3.31$ (see Appendix~B for some practical considerations regarding these choices and values).
 The power functions for the nine alternatives were simulated in their $\theta$ range for each of AD, BJ and $\mathcal{P}_{R(\alpha)}$.
 The 5\% critical values were obtained from 100~000 replications under the null distribution, while the powers were computed from 10~000 Monte Carlo runs.
 We extracted from each power curve a representative value of $\theta$ which provided intermediate powers, e.g. not too close to 0.05 and 1.0 and where the powers of the various tests could be distinguished.
-As a result of these choices, the powers presented below offer a comprehensive view of the comparative behaviour of the tests over a fair range of situations.
+As a result of these choices, the powers presented below offer a broad view of the comparative behaviour of the tests over a fair range of situations.

 The results are reported in Table~\ref{tab:Power-at-level 5=000025 Case 0}.
-None of the tests always dominate and $\mathcal{P}_{R(\alpha)}$ emerges as very competitive.
-In most cases, AD is less powerful and simulations results in \'Cmiel et al. (2020) show that for larger sample sizes, the power differences between AD and $\mathcal{M}_{D(n)}$ can be even more pronounced.
+None of the tests dominates and $\mathcal{P}_{R(\alpha)}$ emerges as very competitive.
+In most cases, AD is less powerful and simulations results in \'Cmiel, Inglot \& Ledwina (2020) show that for larger sample sizes and heavy tails, the power differences between AD and $\mathcal{M}_{D(n)}$ can be even more pronounced.
 Thus powerwise, we conclude that our test could be included among the best solutions for this problem.

-{We close this section by noting that when any of AD, BJ rejects $\mathbb{H}_{0}$, the user is left with little clues as to what aspects of the null model must be corrected.
-In contrast, when the competitive $\mathcal{P}_{R(\alpha)}$ rejects, a B plot as in Panel 2) of Figure~\ref{fig:miling baby data set} can be produced to help the user see where the, now established, discrepancies are located.
-The B plot could be further supplemented with acceptance regions to separate in a reasonable way the large components from those more consonant with a local agreement to the model.
-This will be discussed in Section 3.3 and illustrated in Section 3.5 (see also Appendix A).
-Hence the pair (B plot, $\mathcal{P}_{R(\alpha)}$) can be a useful tool for statistical modelling.
-We now consider the more common case where the parameter $\beta$ in model $F_{0}(\cdot\,;\,\beta)$ is unknown. }
+We close this section by noting that when any of AD, BJ rejects $\mathbb{H}_{0}$, the user is left with little clues as to what aspects of the null model must be corrected.
+In contrast, when the competitive $\mathcal{P}_{R(\alpha)}$ rejects, a B-plot as in Panel 2) of Figure~\ref{fig:miling baby data set} can be produced to help the user see where the, now statistically established, discrepancies are located.
+The B-plot could be further supplemented with acceptance regions to separate in a reasonable way the large components from those more consonant with a local agreement to the model.
+This will be discussed in Section~3.3 and illustrated in Section ~3.5 (see also Appendix~A).
+Hence the pair (B-plot, $\mathcal{P}_{R(\alpha)}$) can be a useful tool for statistical modelling.